-It is important to note that most of the conference revenue comes from the registration fee.
+It is important to note that most of the conference revenue comes from the registration fees.
 The Board must approve the exact registration fee for the conference, including late registration fees in writing.
-While conference attendance varies from year to year, the figure of 750 people is very conservative, and a good place to start developing a budget.
-In recent years conferences in the eastern part of the country have had from 700 to 1,200 people attending.
+While conference attendance varies, the figure of 750 people is very conservative, and a good place to start developing a budget.
+In recent years conferences in the eastern part of the country have had from 700 to 1200 people attending.
 Conferences in Texas and the Western US have traditionally had fewer attendees.
 Dallas had 1032 attendees, Las Vegas had 933, Atlanta had 1176.